bansikah22/fibbot/docs/day4/readme.md

-What was done one day two
+What was done one day four